 How do I get started?

 The beauty of a permaculture garden is that there is no one way to go about establishing yours.
-A person is free to individualize theirs as much as they like.
+A person is free to individualize theirs as much as they like, even with teak garden furniture.
 In order for a garden to qualify as being a part of permaculture, it must utilize certain principles.

 The size of the garden will help to determine this, as well as the amount of permaculture principles you will include.
 Some may choose to incorporate more traditional designs, while others decide to go for a more full blown permaculture look.